-THE PIKE RIVER MINE DISASTE
+THE PIKE RIVER MINE DISASTER

 "At least 10 children have fathers trapped in the Pike River coal mine - . . . .
 More than 10 others go anxiously through their primary school routines while their fathers prepare to enter the burning, gassy, potentially explosive mine to rescue their mates, trapped underground since the explosion on Friday afternoon. . . . .